garg-aayush/building-from-scratch/transformers/gpt-2/notes.md

     - Here channels show noisy curves, suggesting the model wasn't fully trained to convergence.
 However,
 - Please see the [load-hf-gpt2.ipynb](load-hf-gpt2.ipynb) for more details.
 ---

+## Building GPT-2 model class

+- Instead of relying on Hugging Face’s \~2000 lines of code, we’ll write a minimal implementation (\~100 lines) with the same module/parameter structure so we can import GPT-2 weights.
+- Key architectural points difference from original _Attention_ paper :
+    * Decoder-only Transformer (no encoder, no cross-attention).
+    * LayerNorms moved before Attention/MLP (pre-norm).
+        - Pre-norm ensures residual connections form a clean pathway from inputs to outputs, allowing gradients to flow effectively as `+` operation distributes the gradient equally across the two pathways.
+It is good for optimization.
+    * Extra LayerNorm before the LM head.
+- You can think attention is the “reduce” operation, where tokens exchange information by attending to others, while the MLP is the “map” operation, applied independently to each token.
+Thus, each block can be seen as a sequence of map-reduce steps, progressively refining token representations.
+- The MLP in GPT-2 uses the [GELU](https://arxiv.org/abs/1606.08415) activation function, specifically the approximate version based on `tanh`.
+    - This choice is historical—at the time, the exact GELU implementation was slower in TensorFlow, so the approximation was used and carried over into BERT and GPT-2.
+See this [blog](https://github.com/pytorch/pytorch/issues/39853).
+    - While today we’d prefer the exact version, we’ll reproduce GPT-2 faithfully by using the approximation.
+    - GELU has advantages over ReLU since it avoids the “dead relu neuron” problem and provides smoother gradients.
+        -  If a ReLU neuron is exactly flat at zero, any activations that fall there will get exactly zero gradient.
+There's no change, no adaptation, no development of the network.
+        - The GELU always contributes a local gradient and so there's always going to be a change always going to be an adaptation and sort of smoothing it out ends up empirically working better in practice
+- Multi-head attention is implemented with tensor reshaping (4D-Tensor) for efficient parallel computation